danskernesdigitalebibliotek/dpl-platform/docs/runbooks/upgrade-lagoon-remote.md

 machine.
 This will be needed if a roll-back is needed.
 This is due to various migrations Amazee runs in these databases during an upgrade.
-Run the backup and dump with `task lagoon:backup:remote-and-keycloak` which will export the dumps to `/infrastructure`.
+Run the backup and dump with `task lagoon:backup:remote-and-keycloak` which will export the dumps to the platform project's `/infrastructure` folder.

 ## pull down the newest version of the values file